kubeflow/website/content/docs/started/workstation/getting-started-multipass.md

 1. Set up Microk8s
 2. Enable Kubeflow

+**Note:** the minimum version of Microk8s needed to enable Kubeflow is 1.18

 ### 1. Install and set up Microk8s

 Run the following commands to install and setup MicroK8s: